UWCHR/ice-air/README.md

   - [ ] Instances of more than 20 unaccompanied minors in Guatemala in one day

 MEXICO
-- [ ] Destination cities for removal flights of Mexican nationals over time.
+- [x] Destination locations for removal flights of Mexican nationals over time.

 CAMBODIA
 - [ ] Halt of repatriations in 2017?